-„Mountainland“ is an ongoing long-term project, that surveys the lives and societies of Zomia (upland Southeast Asia, India, China).
+„Mountainlands“ is an ongoing long-term project, that surveys the lives and societies of Zomia (upland Southeast Asia, India, and China).

-The Southeast Asian Massif is a region that sprawls across Vietnam, Laos, Cambodia, Thailand, Myanmar, China, India and Bangladesh, roughly 2,5 million sqare kilometers.
-Most of the people dwelling there are fragmented into hundreds of ethnic identities, linguistically and culturally distinct from the populations that dominate the state cores in the valleys.
+The Southeast Asian Massif is a region that extends across parts of Vietnam, Laos, Cambodia, Thailand, Myanmar, China, India and Bangladesh, roughly 2.5 million square kilometers.
+The people dwelling in these mountains comprise hundreds of ethnic groups, and are linguistically and culturally distinct from the people who dominate the state cores in the lowlands.

 The ethnic minority populations in the mountain area are estimated at around eighty million to one hundred million people and are more scattered and culturally diverse than those of the valleys.

 The making of most modern nation-states involved absorption/incorporation and displacement of inhabitants as well as an alteration of the landscape by deforestation, irrigation, levees, etc., in order to grow crops and set up settlement patterns.

 In pre-colonial times, the states in mainland Southeast Asia were small, centralized spaces of power (called mandala) with accompanying tributary villages attached.
 The rest of their „territory“ was peripheral to influence.

 Much of this periphery and the area beyond was made up of difficult terrains, such as mountains, swamps, stepes, marshlands… but at the same time a great source of trade goods and forest products, necessary for the prosperity of the states.
 It was a source of human captives, needed as laborers and working capital, too.

 The contrary nature of the two zones (lowlands and highlands) made them become trading partners, eventually.